8 Best Rooftop Bars Near Málaga Cruise Port

 How far is the cruise port from the city centre?

-The Málaga cruise terminal (Muelle 1) is about a 10–15 minute walk from the historic centre and Calle Larios.
+Most ships dock at the El Palmeral terminal.
+From there it's about a 10–15 minute walk to the historic centre and Calle Larios, following the waterfront past the Muelle Uno marina.
 Most rooftop bars in this guide are 5–15 minutes on foot.

 Do I need to book ahead?